matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 Essentially breaking the initial dataset D into a set of datasets organized in a tree, where we can use multiple decision trees for each division.
 $$X \to \frac{x_{1}, x_{2}, \dots x_{B}}{\bar{x}}$$
 $$var(\bar{x}) = \frac{\sigma}{B}$$
 One problem: the trees are highly correlated.
-We may have hund
+We may have hundreds of estimators, but perhaps the majority of them look very alike because some features are more relevant than the rest.
+How can we fix this?
+This brings us to Random Forests.

+**Random Forests**: Keep the structure, but extract at random a subset of the features.
+By doing so, the correlation among trees disappears.
+The same feat